Applying for aid might seem overwhelming at first, but we are here to help!

-Eligibility for merit scholarships does not require submission of the FAFSA (see step 3 below).
-For additional information/scholarships and eligibility requirements visit our Academic (Merit) Scholarship page.
+Eligibility for academic scholarships does not require submission of the FAFSA (see step 2 below).
+For additional scholarships, deadlines, and eligibility requirements visit our Institutional Scholarship page.

 The Free Application for Federal Student Aid (FAFSA) should be completed each year at www.fafsa.gov.
 This application is used to consider your eligibility for Federal Grants, Federal Loans, & State Grants.